hding49/Job-Search-Webapp/README.md

 # Job-Search-Webapp

-Data is scraped from Indeed using Node.js and Cheerio.
+Data stored in MongoDB is scraped from Indeed using Node.js and Cheerio.

 Code for web crawler is here: https://github.com/hding49/Web-Crawler